Donor Relations/Stewardship, Human Services, Major Gifts

 Since 1984, Share Our Strength® has led the fight against hunger and poverty by inspiring and organizing individuals and businesses to share their strengths.
 Today, through the No Kid Hungry and Cooking Matters campaigns, Share Our Strength is ending childhood hunger in America by ensuring all children get the healthy food they need.
 No child should go hungry in America – we’re on our way to making that a reality and we want you to join us.
 We’re bold, creative, always open to new ideas, and 100% dedicated to our mission.
 If that sounds like you, we’d like you to consider becoming part of our team.

-Drive expansion of the major gifts program including securing principal (six figure or more) and multi-year commitments.
+Lead, manage, and drive expansion of a robust major giving program, including securing principal (6-figure and more) and multi-year commitments.

-Support and collaborate with the executive team and board members on major fundraising activities.
+Manage donor cultivation, solicitation, and stewardship, inclusive of supporting and collaborating with the executive team and board members on major fundraising activities.

-In collaboration with the New England programmatic team and headquarters communications and development teams, collaborate on strategy and content for periodic donor outreach.
+In collaboration with the New England programmatic team and national communications and development teams, collaborate on strategy and content for donor outreach and stewardship.

 Analyze, report, and periodically present statistical analysis of donor information to the Board, CEO, and senior staff.